-(A) in the economic circumstances of the oil pipeline which were the basis for the rate; or

-(B) in the nature of the services provided that were the basis for the rate; or

-(C) the person filing the complaint was under a contractual prohibition against filing a complaint which was in effect on the date of the enactment of the EPAct, and had been in effect prior to January 1, 1991, provided the complaint is brought within 30 days after the contractual prohibition expires.
-1/
+- (A) in the economic circumstances of the oil pipeline which were the basis for the rate; or - (B) in the nature of the services provided that were the basis for the rate; or - (C) the person filing the complaint was under a contractual prohibition against filing a complaint which was in effect on the date of the enactment of the EPAct, and had been in effect prior to January 1, 1991, provided the h h e cchc e ch hgh e complaint is brought within 30 days after the contractual prohibition expires.
+57 a "substantial change" is the same as a material change, and that therefore the standard he adopted was unduly rigorous.
+They assert that in other Federal legislation the word "substantial" has been construed to be equivalent to "material," "of and that "material," "significant" and "substantial" are considered to be similar terms.
+They also assert that the ALJ erred in failing to find that evidence occurring after the complaint was filed to establish substantially changed circumstances.

-The provision at issue here is subsection (b)(1)(A) addressing "a substantial change in the economic circumstances of the oil pipeline which were the basis for the rate."
-1/
+The provision at issue here is Subsection (b)(1)(A) addressing "a substantial change in the economic circumstances of the oil pipeline which were the basis for the rate."